su-schrum-classes/COLab2-AddressingModes/README.md

 ```
 printf("readAssemblyIntArray(%d) = %d\n", index, readAssemblyIntArray(index));
 ```
 There are also some additional arrays of different data types defined in the `.data` segment: `quadArray` and `charArray`.
 Write two new procedures named `readAssemblyQuadArray` and `readAssemblyCharArray`.
-These procedures retrieve and return values from a specific index in each of the corresponding arrays.
+These procedures should retrieve and return values from a specific index in each of the corresponding arrays.